Loudoun County Transit: Proposed Title VI Policy Changes (2020-2023 Program)

 - Adding or eliminating a bus route.

-- Any change in service on any individual bus route that would add or eliminate more than 25% of the route's weekly revenue miles (the number of mile a bus operates while carrying paying passengers).
+- Any change in service on any individual bus route that would add or eliminate 20% or more of the route's weekly revenue miles (the number of mile a bus operates while carrying paying passengers).
+[NOTE: Previous policy reduced from 25% change to 20%.]

-- Any change in service on any individual bus route that would add or eliminate more than 25% of the route's weekly revenue hours (the number of hours a bus operates while carrying paying passengers).
+- Any change in service on any individual bus route that would add or eliminate 20% or more of the route's weekly revenue hours (the number of hours a bus operates while carrying paying passengers).
+[NOTE: Previous policy reduced from 25% change to 20%.]

 Draft Disparate Impact Policy

-A disparate impact is when the average fare or service change impacts for minority riders is 15% or greater than non-minority riders.
+A disparate impact is when the average fare or service change impacts for minority riders is 5% or greater than non-minority riders.
+[NOTE: Previous policy reduced from more than 15% to 5%.]

 Draft Disproportionate Burden Policy

-A disproportionate burden is when the average fare or service change impacts for low-income riders is more than 15% or greater than non-low-income riders.
+A disproportionate burden is when the average fare or service change impacts for low-income riders is 5% or greater than non-low-income riders.
+[NOTE: Previous policy reduced from more than 15% to 5%.]

-Loudoun County Transit accepted public comment on these policies via its website, email, U.S. mail, and outreach events from April 15, 2016 through May 15, 2016.
-Now that the public comment period is closed, staff will analyze all public comments received, and revise the proposed policies as appropriate.
+Loudoun County Transit will accept public comment on these policies via its website, email, U.S. mail, and outreach events from September 16, 2019, through October 16, 2019.
+During the public comment period, staff will analyze all public comments received, and revise the proposed policies as appropriate.
 The policies will subsequently be submitted to the Loudoun County Board of Supervisors for approval.

 View more information about Loudoun County's current Title VI policies.